LangStream/documentation/installation/kubernetes.md

 ```

 In your Kubernetes cluster, you should see four new pods deploy in the `langstream` namespace.
+For more configuration options, see the [Helm charts documentation](https://langstream.ai/charts/).

 ### Deploy Kafka cluster